Installation#

 Option 1 — uv (recommended, assumes CUDA is pre-installed on the system):

-uv sync uv pip install -e ./submodules/mase
+uv sync uv pip install ./submodules/mase

 Note